-You can chill this layer for about half an hour if you want to make sure the layers are defined.
+You can chill this layer for about half an hour to ensure the layers are defined.
 Add the pumpkin layer on top if you don’t mind your cheesecake with a pumpkin swirl effect.
 You will get some marbling.

-I have not tried this recipe with low-fat cream cheese or with dairy-free cream cheese.
-If you do try it, I'd love to hear about it.
+I have not tried this recipe with low-fat or dairy-free cream cheese.
+If you do try it, I’d love to hear about it.

 Homemade Pumpkin Spice

 I use my Grandma Sisson’s Pumpkin Spice Recipe to make the pumpkin cheesecake recipe.
 I usually make a batch of it and then use it all through Fall baking seasoning.

-The two finishing touches to the best pumpkin bars ever is a streusel topping and my Bourbon Caramel Sauce.
+The two finishing touches to the best pumpkin bars are a streusel topping and my Bourbon Caramel Sauce.

 These are both optional.
-You can finish this fall dessert off with whipped cream alone, and it is still amazing.
+You can finish this fall dessert with whipped cream alone, which is still amazing.
 I leave it up to you.